 This could quite possibly be the golden goose of the whole arrangement.
 Since your contributions in excess of $19,000 are made on an after-tax basis, you can convert the non-deductible portion of your 401(k) to a Roth IRA...and do so without incurring any income tax liability on the conversion!

 Once you roll the funds over to a Roth IRA, you will be converting future withdrawals from tax-deferred to tax-free status.

 Without even turning to a calculator, it should be obvious that this represents a tremendous windfall.
 Imagine if, instead of contributing $6,000 per year to a Roth IRA (the IRA contribution limit), you instead contribute effectively up to $37,000 per year in after-tax 401(k) contributions?
-Not only will you accumulate a fortune, but again, that produces income to you on a tax-free basis in retirement.
+Not only will you accumulate a fortune, but again, that produces income for you on a tax-free basis in retirement.

-This is even better than doing the standard Roth IRA conversion, since that tactic typically requires paying tax on the amount converted.
-Since you never received a tax deduction on your after tax 401(k) contributions, there will be no tax on the conversion.
+This is even better than doing the standard Roth IRA conversion since that tactic typically requires paying tax on the amount converted.
+Since you never received a tax deduction on your after-tax 401(k) contributions, there will be no tax on the conversion.

-The IRS allows you to rollover the amount of the after tax 401(k) contributions to a Roth IRA, while the amount of your accumulated investment earnings and pretax 401(k) contributions are rolled over into a traditional IRA (Source: Morningstar).
+The IRS allows you to rollover the amount of the after-tax 401(k) contributions to a Roth IRA, while the amount of your accumulated investment earnings and pretax 401(k) contributions are rolled over into a traditional IRA (Source: Morningstar).

 What About Regular Roth 401(k) Contributions?